ericghara/idea.sh/README.md

 # idea.sh
-Modified IntelliJ Idea startscript which uses non-system JVM
+Modified IntelliJ Idea start script that uses non-system JVM

 ## Info
-The Gentoo linux system vm is JDK 8, IntelliJ requieres a more recent VM.
-Additionally, the Gentoo IntelliJ Idea package does not include JetBeans's proprietary JDK.
-This simple modification to the idea.sh script points IntelliJ to openjdk-11.
+The Gentoo Linux IntelliJ Idea package does not include JetBeans' own JDK and the current Gentoo system VM is Java 8, which is too old to run Idea.
+Upgrading the Gentoo system-vm is not an option as it breaks Gentoo.
+This modification to the idea.sh script changes the default behavior of Idea to use openjdk-11 instead of the system VM when JetBeans's own VM is unavailable.
 I'm archiving this here as no doubt the next IntellJ update will overwrite this script.